 2014 Clos de Lunes Lune d'Or - step up compared with Lune d'Argent, more of everything.
 91p

-2014 Domaine de Chevalier white - classy, refined and sophisticated wine with stunning acidity and richness.
+2014 Domaine de Chevalier white - classy, refined, sophisticated wine with stunning acidity and richness.
 Exceptional stuff.
 96+p.

-During following dinner (all wines had vintage ending with 5), we were treated among other wines, with very rare 1935 Lafite white which was still alive (92p), 30 years old and still kicking ass Domaine de Chevalier white from 1985, a stunning blast from the past in form of 1945 Beychevelle (97p, see a picture of the bottle in a profile of this property), spectacular, truffy and utterly complex 1955 Ausone (97p), less concentrated but as impressive 1955 Latour and staggeringly rich 1955 Petrus (97p).
+During the following dinner (all wines had a vintage ending with 5), we were treated among other wines, with a very rare 1935 Lafite white, which was still alive (92p), 30 years old, and still kicking ass Domaine de Chevalier white from 1985, a stunning blast from the past in the form of 1945 Beychevelle (97p, see a picture of the bottle in a profile of this property), spectacular, truffy and utterly complex 1955 Ausone (97p), less concentrated but as impressive 1955 Latour and staggeringly rich 1955 Petrus (97p).
 Thanks a lot, Olivier!

 VCC and Le Pin

-Quick visit, no other vintages of VCC offered to taste and sad message that Jacques Thienpont (Le Pin) hadn't arrived, despite confirmed appointment scheduled after VCC.
-I'm really jealous of some of my colleagues, who year after year are treated with additional 1 or two vintages of VCC to taste.
+Quick visit, no other vintages of VCC were offered to taste, and sad message that Jacques Thienpont (Le Pin) had yet to arrive, despite a confirmed appointment scheduled after VCC.
+I'm jealous of some of my colleagues, who, year after year, are treated with additional one or two vintages of VCC to taste.
 C'est la vie!

 2014 VCC (80% Merlot + 19% Cabernet Franc + 1% Cabernet Sauvignon) - sappy, fine acidity and fine structure, great complexity and richness.
 93-94p.